isomerpages/mlaw-rom/_information-for-moneylenders/information-for-licensed-moneylenders.md

 **3. How do I register for the Moneylender’s Test?
 How much does the Moneylender’s Test cost?**<br>
 You may click [here](https://www.gobusiness.gov.sg) to access the Moneylender’s Test Booking System to register for a test slot.
 A non-refundable test fee of S$130 (inclusive of GST) is payable per attempt.

-The Moneylender’s Test is an open book format which includes 30 multiple choice questions which will be based on the content from the [Moneylenders Act 2008, Moneylenders Rules 2009 and Moneylenders (Prevention of Money Laundering and Financing of Terrorism 2009)](https://rom.mlaw.gov.sg/information-for-moneylenders/relevant-laws-and-regulations/).
+The Moneylender’s Test is an open book format which includes 30 multiple choice questions which will be based on the content from the [relevant laws and regulations](https://rom.mlaw.gov.sg/information-for-moneylenders/relevant-laws-and-regulations/), including but not limited to the Moneylenders Act 2008, Moneylenders Rules 2009 and Moneylenders (Prevention of Money Laundering, Terrorism Financing and Proliferation Financing) Rules 2009.
 <br>
 <br>